 Dr. Max Gomez

-Max Gomez, PhD., is an Emmy award winning medical correspondent with more than 32 years of experience.
+Max Gomez, PhD., is a 9-time Emmy award winning medical correspondent with more than 32 years of experience.
 An expert moderator, speaker and emcee, Dr. Gomez is renowned for his clear, concise presentations of complex medical information to a wide range of audiences.
 Dr. Max is committed to helping the public understand and navigate the world of medicine and healthcare and science.
 A native of Havana, Cuba, Dr. Gomez speaks Spanish.
 He graduated cum laude from Princeton University, with a Ph.D. from the Wake Forest University School of Medicine.

 Fee: Call For Quote